-In recent years climate science has shown that global heating is making 'natural' disasters more frequent, more widespread and more severe.
-Disasters are less a case of bad luck with the weather and more a case of the changing climate.
+In recent years, climate science has shown that global heating is making 'natural' disasters more frequent, more widespread and more severe.
+Disasters now are less commonly a case of bad luck with the weather and more commonly a case of the changing climate.

 Extreme weather driven by climate change can happen anywhere.
-In the UK we experience more severe winter storms and many countries in Europe and North America experience more serious summer droughts and dangerous wildfires.
+In parts of the UK, for example, we experience more severe winter storms and many countries in Europe and North America experience more serious summer droughts and dangerous wildfires.